 From the existing infrastructures in the Xixuau Community; ACT has conceived a unique model to increase the welcoming capacity of the community.
 Designed to assimilate universities, corporates and local communities the Village will be constructed in symbiosis with the local environment and formed by 12 ‘malocas’ (lodges) shaped in a circle, with six corporate malocas on one side of the circle and six for universities on the other side.
 Corporates and institutions from both within and outside Brazil will be invited to sponsor a maloca for their own use along with a maloca for a university of their choice.
-This will require $60,000pa per company, under a 5 year contract, to provide the center with a fixed annual income of $360,000.

 This will provide the village not only with sufficient income for maintenance, local salaries, annual running costs, training and education but also funding for university research projects and sustainable development strategies.

 The Science Village will aim to respect the knowledge of the forest people of the Amazon, but at the same time bring the modern tools of

 Individual companies can reward, educate and enlighten their staff, as well as provide them with an authentic, hands-on, experience of working on an environmental project, by offering them this once in a lifetime opportunity.

 We are willing to give scientists and researchers the best of technology in the middle of the Amazon in order to achieve an exceptional work environment built respecting the surrounding and communities.
 We are collaborating with other research institutions and taking guidance from leading universities to ensure that our researcher will have access to the very best unique facilities in the world.

 Inmarsat, responsible for global cutting edge satellite communications technology, has offered its invaluable support to the Amazon Science Village.